Divya Khosla Kumar

 Divya Khosla Kumar (née Khosla) is an Indian model, actress, producer, and director who mainly works in Hindi cinema.
 She has directed two films, the romantic comedy Yaariyan (2014) and the romantic drama Sanam Re (2016), and has produced Hindi films and music videos.

 Khosla started her career as a model and appeared in various music videos notably "Zid Na Karo Ye Dil Ka Mamla Hai" by Roop Johri and Kunal Ganjawala and Falguni Pathak's "Aiyyo Rama".
 She made her acting debut with the Telugu film Love Today and her Hindi cinema debut with the film Ab Tumhare Hawale Watan Saathiyo (both 2004) before taking a hiatus from acting to focus on direction.
 On completion of a course in cinematography and editing, she directed several music videos before her directorial debut Yaariyan (2014) followed by Sanam Re (2016).

-Khosla returned to acting in 2017 through the short film Bulbul, and since 2021 has starred in the action thriller Satyameva Jayate 2, the romantic drama Yaariyan 2 (2023), and the action thriller Savi (2024).
+Khosla returned to acting in 2017 through the short film Bulbul, and since 2021, has starred in the action thriller Satyameva Jayate 2, the romantic drama Yaariyan 2 (2023), the action thriller Savi (2024), and this year's dark-comedy thriller Ek Chatur Naar (2025).

 She is married to Bhushan Kumar, the chairman and managing director of T-Series.

 Career

-Debut, hiatus and work as director (2003-2016)
+Debut, hiatus and work as director (2003–2016)

 Khosla started her career as a model and later appeared in a number of music videos.
 In 2003, she starred in the music video "Kabhi Yaadon Mein Aaun", sung by Abhijeet Bhattacharya.
-She also appeared with Salman Khan in the music video "Zid Na Karo Ye Dil Ka Mamla Hai", sung by Roop Johri and Kunal Ganjawala.
+She also appeared with Salman Khan in the music video "Honey Honey", sung by Roop Johri and Kunal Ganjawala.
 Her acting debut was in the 2004 Telugu film Love Today, where she starred opposite Uday Kiran.
 She also appeared in a music video "Aiyyo Rama" sung by Falguni Pathak.
 In the same year, she made her Hindi cinema debut with the film Ab Tumhare Hawale Watan Saathiyo, in which she portrayed Shweta, the wife of Major Rajeev Singh played by Akshay Kumar.
 Patcy N of Rediff noted, "Divya Khosla doesn't have much to do and acts well in a few sequences."

 She then took a long break from acting and focused on directing.
 After completing a course in cinematography and editing, Khosla directed music videos for Agam Kumar Nigam, Jermaine Jackson, Tulsi Kumar, and a few ad films.
 After directing 20 music videos, Khosla did her first directorial venture Yaariyan in 2014 starring Himansh Kohl and Rakul Preet Singh.
 The film received negative reviews from critics but was a box office success.
 Divya also choreographed five songs in the film, including "Baarish", "Meri Maa", "Love Me Thoda Aur", "Allah Wariya", and "Zor Lagake".